AlgebraicJulia/Semagrams.jl/scala/dwd.md

 The remnant of the "handle" system then comes simply via what you pass into the click/hover handlers.

 Basically, we change the sprite interface so that you *pass in* a function with two arguments, one being a svg element, and the other being the part/handle that you want to attach to that svg element.

-The other thing is that we need a dynamic list of handles.
-I think perhaps the best thing to do is to hack